drmohundro/presentations/applied-powershell/intro-what-is-it.md

 <aside class="notes" data-markdown>
   * grab all cs files recursively and search for the string console.writeline
   * grab all processes whose working set memory usage is over 125 mb
+    * note that you can use identifiers like mb (kb, gb, tb, pb work, too... sorry, no exabytes yet)
   * use the registry provider to see which screensavers are available... useful? nah, just fun.
+    * powershell has "PSProviders" to emulate file systems for things that aren't inherently file systems
+      * like aliases, variables, functions, registry, environment variables, IIS websites/apppools, and more
+      * you can write your own
     * notice we used the same command that lists files
   * query WMI to see about physical memory and capacity on the box (can be remote, too)
 </aside>